dhellmann/pymotw-3/source/array/index.rst

 .. {{{end}}}

-:func:`tofile` uses :func:`tobytes` to format the data and `fromfile` :func:uses :func:`frombytes` to convert it back to an array instance.
+:func:`tofile` uses :func:`tobytes` to format the data and `fromfile` uses :func:`frombytes` to convert it back to an array instance.

 .. include:: array_tobytes.py
    :literal: